Luca-Negri/Gravitational-Waves-Inference/README.md

 ![Noise signal](Images/signal_and_noise.png)

 In this project we will face these same challanges that the LIGO-Virgo collaboration has to deal with, trying to mitigate the noise and study the signal, by trying to infere some of the parameters of the black hole.
+We will do this by using methods of bayesian inference and carring out the computation with a standard metropolis algorithm. the methods used in this project are akin to the one used in the paper [**A guide to LIGO-Virgo detector noise and extraction of transient gravitational-wave signals**](https://arxiv.org/pdf/1908.11170)

 ![Chirp mass](Images/chirp_mass_inference.png)
 ![Phase](Images/phase_inference.png)